Notice

 ID-based licenses can be Fixed User or Floating (see more on this in the SmartBear License Management documentation).
 The activation steps listed below work for both Fixed User and Floating licenses.

-When purchasing a license, you specify the person who will represent the license administrator on your side, that is, who will have permissions to control the license use and assign the license to your teammates.
+When purchasing a license, you specify the person who will represent the license administrator on your side, that is, who will have permission to control the license use and assign the license to your teammates.

 The license administrator works on the SmartBear Licensing Portal:

 If your teammates don’t have SmartBear accounts, the license admin can invite them to the Portal to get the accounts.
-It is essential to use corporate emails for the invitation, not the personal ones.
+It is essential to use corporate emails for the invitation, not personal ones.

 If needed, the license administrator can assign the licenses to themselves.